JuliaData/DataFrames.jl/docs/src/man/querying_frameworks.md

 using the same syntax as `@transform`, for grouping by new columns without writing them out twice.

-In the example below, you can also see some of DataFrameMacros.jl' multi-column features, where `mean` is applied to both age columns at once by selecting them with the `r"age"` regex.
+In the example below, you can also see some of DataFrameMacros.jl's multi-column features, where `mean` is applied to both age columns at once by selecting them with the `r"age"` regex.
 The new column names are then derived using the `"{}"` shortcut which splices the transformed column names into a string.